Why Am I the Scapegoat in My Family?

 Over time, they may begin to wonder if something is wrong with them.

-Many family scapegoats carry a painful mixture of:
+Many people in this role carry a painful mixture of:

 • shame